wendyverdonk93/docs/content/api/payment_methods/post-order-dirdeb.md

 ### Direct

-* All parameters shown are required field(s) for a SEPA Direct Debit _Direct_ transaction.
+* All parameters shown are required field(s) for a Direct Debit _Direct_ transaction.

 | Parameter                       | Type     | Description                                                                             |
 |---------------------------------|----------|-----------------------------------------------------------------------------------------|